 Transfer:

-I know, lots of folks call their tapes VCRs, but they just aren’t.
-VCR stands for Video Cassette Recorder.
-It is a machine – a machine that records video onto a videotape.
-While the tapes could be called VCR tapes, it makes more sense to call the various tapes by their own name than by the type of machine that used them.
+You can’t convert VCR to digital because VCR stands for Video Cassette Recorder, a machine that records video onto videotape.
+That videotape comes in many formats: VHS, VHS-C, Hi8, miniDV, and more.
+I convert tapes all day long.
+It makes more sense to call the various tapes by their own name than by the type of machine that uses them.

 - Convert VHS – C to Digital (VHS – C to Digital)